ment360liveability/final_demo/readme.md

 If the git clone asks for username and pwd
 -----------------------------------------
-Username for github =liveabilityment360 password=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
+Username for github =ment360liveability password=